Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 \subsection{Sketch of Proof of Theorem \ref{Q1AB}}

 In the AB-avoSI model, each half-edge $i$ has two indices $A(i,t)$ and $B(i,t)$. \begin{itemize} \item The infection index $A(i,t)=0$ if $i$ has not been infected by time $t$.
 If $i$ first become an infected half-edge at time $s$, then we set $A(i,t)=s$ for all $t\geq s$. \item The rewiring index $B(i,t)=0$ if $i$ has not been rewired by time $t$.
-If $i$ rewires at time $s$, then we update the value of $B(i,s)$ to be $s$, regardless of whether $i$ has been rewired before or not. $B(i,\cdot)$ remains constant between the rewirings. \end{itemize}
+If $i$ gets rewired at time $s$, then we update the value of $B(i,s)$ to be $s$, regardless of whether $i$ has been rewired before or not. $B(i,\cdot)$ remains constant between consecutive rewirings. \end{itemize}

-Suppose an infected half-edge i pairs with a susceptible half-edge $j$ at tine $t$, then $i$ will transmit an infection to $j$ if and only if $A(i,t)>B(j,t)$.
+Suppose an infected half-edge $i$ pairs with a susceptible half-edge $j$ at tine $t$, then (in the AB-avoSI model) $i$ will transmit an infection to $j$ if and only if $A(i,t)>B(j,t)$.
 See Section \ref{sec:ABavoSI} for more details about the AB-avoSI model and its relationship to evoSI.
 Let $\check{S}_{t,k}$ be the number of susceptible vertices with $k$ half-edges at time $t$ and set

 Here $I(i,t)$ is an indicator function such that $I(i,t)=1$ if half-edge $i$ is an infected half-edge at time $t$ (see the first paragraph of Section \ref{sec:moment} for the definitions of the notations $I(i,t),S(i,t),S(i,k,t),D(j,t)$ appearing below).
 As in the avoSI model we make a time-change by multiplying the original transition rates by $(\check{X}_t-1)/(\lambda \check{X}_{I,t})$.
 Using a hat to denote the quantities after the time-change in the AB-avoSI model, we have that, for all $k\geq 0$,